jmhooper/BRECBathroomFinder/README.md

 This is a project built on top of Baton Rouge's Open Data API.
 It uses a query to find parks with bathrooms.

-The results can be sorted according to how close the bathrooms are to a given location or the user's location.
+The results can be sorted according to how close the parks are to a given location or the user's location.

 ## Dependencies